How Long Do Car Batteries Last? What Every Driver Needs to Know!

 • Enhanced Flooded Batteries (EFB): EFBs are designed for vehicles with start-stop technology and can also last around 4 to 7 years.
 They offer better performance than standard flooded batteries in terms of cycling capability.

-• Lithium-Ion Batteries: While not commonly used in traditional vehicles, lithium-ion batteries are found in electric vehicles (EVs) and hybrids.
+• Lithium-Ion Batteries: While not commonly used in traditional vehicles, lithium-ion batteries are found in electric vehicles (EVs) and hybrid cars.
 They can last up to 10 years under optimal conditions, making them a long-term investment.

 Each battery type has its own strengths and weaknesses, impacting how long it will serve your vehicle effectively.
 Choosing the right type for your vehicle and driving needs is essential for maximizing battery life.